hxrda/PenetrationTesting_Tunkeutumistestaus/h5-Kohti-omaa-treeniä.md

 # B) HTB Responder.
 Ratkaise HackTheBox.com: Starting Point: Tier 1: Responder.

+**Note**: Hack The Box allows publishing solutions for Starting Point machines.
+However, its Terms of Service generally prohibits sharing walkthroughs for other machines.
+Therefore, to follow best practices and respect the platform’s guidelines, this report focuses on the overall workflow and exploitation logic rather than step-by-step instructions or direct answers.

 **<ins>1.
 Overall Objective</ins>**

 - Exploiting a misconfigured web application that allows remote file inclusion (RFI).